StefanWellhoner/go-csv-parser/README.md

 # CSV Parser in GO
 This is a simple CSV parser written in GO.
-It reads a CSV file and prints the content to the console.
+It reads a CSV file and prints the content to the console or to a text file in JSON format.

 ## How to run
 1. Clone the repository